Videoconferencing, phones and audiovisual

 - Videoconferencing software.
 Deakin uses the Lync application for videoconferencing.
 It can be used by individuals on personal computers and telephones, and groups in more formal settings.
 Get help installing and using Lync.

 - Virtual meeting points.
 Virtual meeting points (VMPs) will be used to schedule both planned and adhoc meetings.
 Staff can use VMPs to connect to a multi-party videoconference.
 People using Deakin videoconference units/telephones and people offsite can join a virtual meeting.
-Get more information on using virtual meeting points.
+Get more information on using virtual meeting points, find out more information on internal and external charges and ordering and installing, or read our grant application guidelines.

 As well as public telephones on campus, Deakin provides telephone services to staff: